 Watch For Important Updates!

-This is a big win for gun rights in Texas.
+This is still a big win for gun rights in Texas.
 But even though a license will no longer be required to simply carry a handgun, there are many benefits and legal protections an LTC provides.
-Continue reading below to see why so many people are still choosing to get a Texas License to Carry.
+The Texas License to Carry will not go away after permitless carry goes into affect and will be more important that ever before to have.
+Continue reading below to see why the license to carry is still recommended.

 Once available, our Texas permitless carry class will provide the information that is absolutely required to know before carrying a gun.
 It is your responsibility to know Texas law and stay up to date on new regulations and guidelines set by the state.
 Proper training and safety is crucial to effectively and proficiently carrying your firearm.

 Benefits of a Texas LTC

 The Texas License to Carry is recognized by 37 states in the United States.
 If traveling to one of those 37 states, you can carry your handgun.

 For a complete list of states that recognize the LTC, please take a look HERE.

 Under permitless carry, you can only carry in states that have also passed permitless carry.

 With a License to Carry, background checks are waived when purchasing guns.
 Having to go through a background check can cause delays and extra unnecessary time at the gun store.
 With an LTC, the gun buying process and experience is much smoother and easier.